page updated on April 16, 2023

 There are a thousand ways to enhance this recipe.
 Throw in fresh basil leaves for a little tang.
 Leave out the banana and you have yourself a strawberry yogurt smoothie.
 Add a touch of honey for sweetness (especially with plain yogurt).
 Pack in chia seeds for protein.
 Replace the ice cubes with frozen strawberries for a cool, refreshing summer drink.

 We've even replaced the banana with a dollop of sour cream and a teaspoon full of balsamic vinegar.
 That gives the strawberry smoothie a real bite!
 (In general, as a replacement for the banana, you want something a little thick and mild in flavor.
-More yogurt would work here just fine, though you could go as far as adding a little powdered instant oatmeal to improve the thickness.)
+More yogurt would work here just fine, though you could go as far as adding powdered instant oatmeal to make your drink extra thick.)

 Makes one large smoothie.